seryl/mixlib-log-json/README.md

 mixlib-log-json
 ===============

-A JSON formatter for mixlib-log
+A JSON formatter for mixlib-log for better ingestion to services like [Logstash](http://logstash.net/)

 Ex: